George Stroumboulopoulos: Early life

 Stroumboulopoulos was born in Malton, Ontario, a neighbourhood in Mississauga, Ontario, to a Greek father from Egypt and a Ukrainian mother.
 He was raised in Toronto, primarily by his mother and a close-knit extended family.
-After graduating from Ascension of Our Lord Secondary School, he briefly studied radio broadcasting at Toronto’s Humber College.
+After graduating from Ascension of Our Lord Secondary School, he graduated from the Radio Broadcasting program at Toronto's Humber College in 1993.

 Career

 Radio

-In spring 1993, Stroumboulopoulos worked at rock radio in Kelowna, British Columbia for a few months before getting a job offer at the Toronto radio station Fan 590 AM, working in talk radio.
+In spring 1993, Stroumboulopoulos worked at rock radio in Kelowna, British Columbia for a few months before getting a job offer at the Toronto radio station CJCL, working in talk radio.
 He then moved to CFNY-FM to host various shows including Live in Toronto.

 MuchMusic

 From 2000 to 2004, Stroumboulopoulos worked at MuchMusic as producer and host of The Punk Show, then host of The NewMusic, MuchLOUD and MuchNews.

 The Greatest Canadian

-In 2004, Stroumboulopoulos was featured on CBC television's The Greatest Canadian series as the advocate for Tommy Douglas.
+In 2004, Stroumboulopoulos was featured on CBC television's The Greatest Canadian series as the advocate for Tommy Douglas, former Saskatchewan premier and regarded as Canada's "Father of Medicare".
 More than 1.2 million votes were cast over six weeks, as each of 10 advocates made their case for the top 10 nominees.
-George made a personal and passionate case for Tommy Douglas, Canada's "father of medicare", and Douglas was named the winner of the contest.
+George made a personal and passionate case for Tommy Douglas, who was named the winner of the contest.